zzolo/srccon-data/2015/mpls_guide.md

 # THE SRCCON 2015 GUIDE TO THE TWIN CITIES
-Courtesy of [Jeff Guntzel](https://twitter.com/jsguntzel) with excellent additions from [MaryJo Webster](https://twitter.com/maryjowebster), [Matt DeLong](https://twitter.com/mattdelong), and [Justin Heideman](https://twitter.com/justinph)
+Courtesy of [Jeff Guntzel](https://twitter.com/jsguntzel) with excellent additions from [MaryJo Webster](https://twitter.com/maryjowebster), [Matt DeLong](https://twitter.com/mattdelong), [Justin Heideman](https://twitter.com/justinph), and [Alan Palazzolo](https://twitter.com/zzolo).

 # How to get around
 There are two train lines in the Twin Cities.
 One runs through Minneapolis and the other runs from Minneapolis to St. Paul.
 Mercifully, they are connected.
 The MetroTransit trip planner (<a href='https://www.metrotransit.org/imap/map.aspx'>https://www.metrotransit.org/imap/map.aspx</a>) is a reliable way to determine if your destination is near a train stop.
 Many of the places listed here are.
+The bus and trains are generally on time in the Twin Cities and Google Maps will give you a pretty good route and time to get places.

 There is also a bike sharing system called [Nice Ride](https://www.niceridemn.org/) that has over 100 stations throughout the core cities of Minneapolis and St. Paul.
 Stations are usually pretty close to many of the attractions listed below, including right behind the McNamara Center.
 Passes are $6 for 24 hours or $15 for a month, you get bikes for 60 minutes at a time before additional fees accrue.

+Car2Go operates in the Twin Cities, so if you have an account, just grab one and go.

 # Places
 ## Delicious places